 - About 60% of the full-time staff we employ are physically challenged and disadvantaged.

 Achieving over $7 million in impact

 3 in 4 trainees placed with our employment partners

 Recent controversies about social enterprise have prompted us to rethink these key values: authenticity, transparency and accountability.
 This is why we want you to know how you're really contributing.
 Accurate as of July 2019*

 It is a platform that Singaporeans (and even foreign visitors) understand.
 Everybody from all walks of life and backgrounds are welcome.
-This made achieving integration and inclusion much easier.
+This makes achieving integration and inclusion much easier.

 From a training and placement perspective, there are also lower barriers to entry compared to restaurants.
-You usually specialise in one dish.
-We just had to come up with a system for each hawker and adapt some of the equipment to accommodate their disabilities.
+Most stall owners also specialise one dish.
+We just had to come up with a system for each hawker and adapt some of the equipment to cater to their needs.
 We have a one-hand noodle cooking machine, Braille cash registers and worktops that are height-adjustable.

 From a business point of view, food is also an industry that is constantly evolving.
-There is a lot we could do, especially with enabling technologies, cost-effective solutions and user-friendly design, we believe that there is a lot we can do.
+With the development of enabling technologies, implementing cost-effective solutions and user-friendly design, we believe that there is a lot we can do.

 About the Founder

-Our founder, Koh Seng Choon, grew up in Singapore and lived here for several years before earning advanced degrees in business and international studies.
+Our founder, Koh Seng Choon, grew up in Singapore and lived here for several years before earning advanced degrees in business and international studies overseas.